Sachal2508/Al-Quran-app-updates/README.md

 # Al-Quran-app-updates
-Updates for the Al Quran app
+Future updates for the Al Quran app